- Who Are We?

 Monthly Membership and other meetings are held in the clubroom at the hangar or, in the case of severe weather, in the cafeteria at William Penn High School near New Castle, Delaware.
 Locations of meetings are announced here, at the EAA240 web site, or by email, or both.

-We have five aircraft being worked-on in the Chapter Hangar.
+We have four aircraft being worked-on in the Chapter Hangar.

 The rules of the chapter are few.
 There is no smoking in the building.
 All tools and books in the building are available for member use and are to be returned to where you found them.
 Safety is paramount, workshop machinery use must be supervised.
 We keep our bathrooms, shower, kitchen and dining area clean and tidy, ready for use.
 Last to leave secures all doors and windows.